World Heritage Listed Lord Howe Island

 Michael is an experienced and widely-published wildlife and nature photographer, writer and tutor.
 His articles and images have featured in magazines such as Australian Photography +Digital, Australian Geographic, Wildlife Australia, Australian Birdlife and the UK’s BBC Wildlife, to name but some.
 His images have featured in numerous calendars, diaries, books and many other publications, including billboards and he has had two books published on Australian wildlife.
-Michael is an Accredited AIPP (Australian Institute of Professional Photography) photographer and a Nikon School tutor and regularly conducts photography workshops and tours across Australia, including Lamington National Park (Queensland), Lord Howe Island, Kangaroo Island (South Australia) and Tasmania (Cradle Mountain and East Coast).
-Overseas Photo Adventures he conducts include Africa (various), Morocco, Antarctica, Arctic, Subantarctic (including Macquarie Island) and the Russian Far East (including Wrangel and Herald Islands).
+Michael is an Accredited AIPP (Australian Institute of Professional Photography) photographer and a Nikon School tutor and regularly conducts photography workshops and tours across Australia, including Lamington National Park (Queensland), Lord Howe Island, Tasmania (Cradle Mountain, Tarkine and East Coast), Carnarvon Gorge and Kakadu.
+Overseas Photo Adventures he conducts include Africa (Kenya, Botswana, Gorillas in Rwanda), Morocco, Sri Lanka, Antarctica, Arctic, Subantarctic (including Macquarie Island) and the Russian Far East.

 NB – The sample itinerary provided may be subject to change or variation due to prevailing weather conditions and/or other localised circumstances, that are out of the control of Michael Snedic.